Trip reference number: ITN-UGA017

-Join us on this once-in-a-lifetime, immersive tour taking a small group of guests to wildlife hotspots of:
+Join us on this once-in-a-lifetime, immersive tour taking a small group of guests to wildlife hotspots of Rwanda, Uganda and Kenya.

 Day 1 Fly from London Heathrow (or selected other UK airports) to Kigali, Rwanda.
 Upon arrival, you will be welcomed by your dedicated, professional, English-speaking, Ugandan driver-guide/tour leader, who will transfer you to your hotel where you stay overnight and meet the rest of your party, with breakfast included (approx. 30min drive).